 There are a lot of pro wrestling elements that bleed over into Mixed Martial Arts.
 One is the glamorous WWE and wrestling entrance.
 While most MMA fighters are more concerned with wins and losses, some MMA fiighters make the most of their moment by creating exciting and elaborate MMA entrances.
 Here is a compilation of some of the best MMA entrances of all time.

 Take note of a few things as you watch these videos.
 One, the majority of the great MMA entrances come from Japan.
 The Japanese have been much more diligent in blending the elements of pro wrestling and MMA together than the UFC has.
-Strikeforce has been known to offer some great entrances, but their small entrance ramp is really constrictive to creating any kind of spectacle.
-The Japanese get ..click here to read more
+Strikeforce has been known to offer some great entrances, but their small entrance ramp is really constrictive to creating any ..click here to read more

 Diego Sanchez, DREAM, Genki Sudo, Heroes MMA, Jason Mayhem Miller, King Mo, PRIDE FC, strikeforce, Tito Ortiz, ufc